-Automatic Data Processing holds the cleaner structural position, with stability as the main driver and profitability adding further support.
+Automatic Data Processing holds the cleaner structural position, with the lead spread across profitability and stability.
 Aon still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.